Skip to Main Content

 With MoneyGram, you can make international transfers online or in-person.
 Online, consumers can send money from a credit card, debit card or bank account.
 In most cases, cash is the only form of payment accepted when transferring money by visiting a MoneyGram agent in person.

 Transfers through MoneyGram are inexpensive.
-With a debit card, the fee is typically no more than $2.
+With a debit card, the fee is typically $2, but can be higher.
 The fee may be more for other payment types, and there is a higher fee for its cash pickup service, which allows recipients to get the transferred amount in cash at a nearby location.

 The amount of time it takes for the money to get to the recipient’s bank account varies by country.
 For most countries, it’s available by the next business day.